operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/migration.md

 description: Instructions for migrating a legacy Helm-based project to use the new Kubebuilder-style layout.
 ---

-This guide walks through an example of migrating a simple nginx-operator which was built by following the [legacy quick-start][quickstart-legacy] to the new layout.

 ## Overview

 The motivations for the new layout are related to bringing more flexibility to users and